REEDLondon/inns-court/README.md

 10. Miscellaneous-Documents
 11. Private-Letters

-A corresponding list of the document/objects including REED London unique identifiers can be found in the ../taxonomy.xml file.
+A corresponding list of the document/objects including REED London Online unique identifiers can be found in the ../taxonomy.xml file.

 The GitHub directory structure also includes sub-directories for templates, schemas, and deprecated files.

 <a name="tei-header"></a>
 ## TEI Header
-The project-based TEI header is maintained at least on an annual basis, recognizing REED's authority over the REED London project, documenting funding agencies, editorial and production staff, their respective roles and dates of participation.
+The project-based TEI header is maintained at least on an annual basis, recognizing REED's authority over the REED London Online project, documenting funding agencies, editorial and production staff, their respective roles and dates of participation.
 The header also includes xenodata section modeling MODS metadata (this metadata is specified for each record.)

-The REED London TEI Header for 2018 is published on the wiki and can be found here: https://github.com/REEDLondon/inns-court/wiki/REED-London-TEI-Header---2018
+The REED London Online TEI Header for 2018 is published on the wiki and can be found here: https://github.com/REEDLondon/inns-court/wiki/REED-London-TEI-Header---2018
 TEI header templates (by century) can be found in the GitHub  ../Templates sub-directory.

 <a name="tei-markup"></a>